abx393/particle-collision-simulation/README.md

 2. Clone the repository locally.
 3. Open your terminal and change your working directory to the 'bin' directory inside your local version of particle-collision-simulation: `$ cd /path/to/particle-collision-simulation/bin`.
-4. Assuming you have Java installed, simply run the 'World.class' file: `java World`.
+4. Assuming you have Java installed, simply run the 'World.class' file: `$ java World`.
 It is important to exclude the `.class` extension in the command.